 "I was skeptical about using a consultant, but the Mattern team thought of issues I would not have considered on my own and did an excellent job negotiating our contract, saving us hundreds of thousands of dollars."

 As a result of switching to the new service provider, storage held at the incumbent had to be transferred.
-Mattern is currently overseeing that process for the firm to ensure a seamless transition.
+Mattern is overseeing that process for the firm to ensure a seamless transition - and currently, the firm’s off-site storage has significantly decreased from 16,000 boxes to approximately 6,000 boxes.
 Tanya Graybeal adds:

 “Mattern has seen us through the beginning stages of the transfer and worked through the logistics on our behalf to get the best deal and best service provider for our needs.
 I would highly recommend Mattern in the future.”

 Overall, Woods Rogers is in an improved position, financially, operationally, and strategically, and now enabled to implement its retention and destruction policy while capturing substantial savings.
 The firm’s Executive Director, Richard Wolf, concluded: